DuckSoft/Muscle-Building-Guide-in-Chinese/original/Intro.md

 (Still don’t believe it?
 Poll your female friends.)

-So if your goal is to simply arrive at the optimal size for being attractive to women, **you can get there in just a few months** on this program.
-(But, returning to the earlier note on body fat, know that women also prefer it to be as low as possible.)
+>So if your goal is to simply arrive at the optimal size for being attractive to women, you can get there in a few months on a decent workout program.

+But, returning to the earlier note on body fat, know that many women prefer it to be as low as possible.

 #### Steroids